Are you properly protecting your Website from hackers?

 A small company’s simple WordPress Website had a weak password.
 (WordPress is vulnerable to start with from the way they manage administrator login, and if you have a weak password, it’s open season.)

-So, this company got hacked, but rather than defacing or taking down the site, the hackers planted a hidden page and made it a forwarder that would take anyone hitting the page to another malicious Website that had an almost identical mockup of a popular email service login screen.
+So, this company got hacked, but rather than defacing or taking down the site, the hackers planted a hidden page and made it a forwarder that would take anyone hitting the page to another malicious Website that had an almost identical mock-up of a popular email service login screen.

 - Change your site’s password to a long text passphrase.

 If your system will allow, use 4 or 5 random, non-associated words that don’t make a sentence.
 That’s the current best practice for passwords.
 Some services have limits on password length, so go for as long a password as possible.
 Adding numbers, symbols and mixed case letters can add to the complexity.
 The longer and more complex the better.
+(Use a password manager to keep track of these long passphrases.)
+Do the same for ALL passwords with editing privileges on your Website.

 - Don’t use the same password for other services.